Detector OverviewDetector Overview lucas Wed, 11/23/2011 - 11:50

-Avalanche Photodiodes (APDs) are photodetectors made of semiconducting silicon with a strong electric field applied to them.
+Avalanche photodiodes (APDs) are photodetectors made of semiconducting silicon with a strong electric field applied to them.
 When a scintillation photon strikes the silicon and knocks an electron out of an atom, the electron is accelerated in the electric field, quickly striking other atoms and knocking electrons off those too.
 As these are also accelerated, this method will produce an avalanche of electrons with their numbers increasing exponentially.
-Through this method APDs are able to produce a very high current in a short time, which is necessary as the lead tungstate crystals give a relatively low yield of light for each incident particle.
-The signal is then amplified, digitized and immediately transported away by fibre optic cables, so that the analysis can be done away from the radiation area.
+Through this method, APDs are able to produce a very high current in a short time, which is necessary as the lead tungstate crystals give a relatively low light yield for each incident particle.
+The signal is then amplified, digitised and immediately transported away by fibre optic cables, so that the analysis can be done away from the radiation area.

-All the photodetectors were glued to the crytsals here at CERN, but the finished products are the sum of contributions made by several hundred people and about 30 institutes.
+All the photodetectors were glued to the crystals here at CERN, but the finished products are the sum of contributions made by several hundred people and many institutes.

 ECAL PreshowerECAL Preshower lucas Wed, 11/23/2011 - 16:54

-One way the elusive Higgs boson might decay is into high-energy photons and detecting them is one of the ECAL’s main jobs.
+One way the Higgs boson might decay is into high-energy photons and detecting them is one of the ECAL’s primary functions.
 However, short-lived particles called neutral pions, also produced in collisions, can inadvertently mimic high-energy photons when they decay into two closely-spaced lower energy photons that the ECAL picks up together.

 Each endcap preshower uses 8 square metres of silicon (a material especially chosen for its accuracy, compactness, ability to deal with radiation, and easiness to handle).
 The silicon sensors, each measuring about 6.3cm x 6.3cm x 0.3mm and divided into 32 strips, are arranged in a grid in the endcaps to form an approximately circular shape covering most of the area of the crystal endcap.
-For optimum performance during the lifetime of the experiment (at least ten years), as in the tracker, the silicon detectors must be kept at a temperature of between -10oC and -15oC.
-However, the nearby ECAL is very sensitive and must be kept within precisely 0.1oC of its (higher) optimum temperature.
+For optimal performance during the lifetime of the experiment, as in the tracker, the silicon detectors must be kept at a temperature of between -10oC and -15oC.
+However, the nearby ECAL is very sensitive and must be kept within precisely 0.1oC of its (higher) optimal temperature.
 The preshower must therefore be cold on the inside but warm on the outside, achieved using both heating and cooling systems.

-The complete preshower system forms a disc, about 2.5m in circumference with a 50cm diameter hole in the middle (where the beam pipe passes through).
+The complete preshower system forms a disc, about 2.5m in circumference with a 50cm diameter hole in the middle (through which the beam pipe passes).
 This disc is only 20cm thick but manages to squeeze inside two layers of lead, two layers of sensors (and their electronics) as well as the cooling and heating systems – another example of the “compact” nature of CMS.

 Energy of Hadrons (HCAL)Energy of Hadrons (HCAL) lucas Wed, 11/23/2011 - 16:58